 Especially known for his album cover photographs, Feinstein created artwork for over 500 albums, including the classic covers of All Things Must Pass by George Harrison, Pearl by Janis Joplin, Eric Clapton’s eponymous first solo album, Ringo by Ringo Starr, The Times They Are a-Changin‘ by Bob Dylan, Mr. Tambourine Man by The Byrds, and Beggars Banquet by The Rolling Stones.
 Ultimately Feinstein photographed almost every significant musician of the 1960’s and 70’s.

-Feinstein was the exclusive photographer on Dylan’s legendary 1966 European tour and again for Dylan and The Band’s 1974 US tour.
-As a cameraman,he documented the Monterey Pop Festival in 1967, produced and directed the cult classic “You Are What You Eat” and was a cameraman and official photographer for George Harrison’s groundbreaking 1970 charity performance, The Concert for Bangladesh, at Madison Square Garden in New York City.
+Feinstein was the exclusive photographer for Bob Dylan’s legendary 1966 European tour and again for Dylan and The Band’s 1974 US tour.
+As a filmmaker,he documented the Monterey Pop Festival in 1967, produced and directed the classic 1968 experimental film You Are What You Eat, and was the official still photographer and cameraman for George Harrison’s historic1970 performance, The Concert for Bangladesh.

 Feinstein also photographed the leading Hollywood and political figures of his day—from Marlon Brando, Judy Garland and Elizabeth Taylor to Princess Margaret, JFK and Richard Nixon.
 During his lengthy and varied career, Feinstein received over thirty international Art Director’s and photojournalism awards.
 His photographs regularly appeared in publications such as Life, Look, Time, Esquire, GQ, Newsweek, Rolling Stone and The New York Times.